particle-iot/docs/src/content/reference/datasheets/tachyon/tachyon-datasheet.md

 * PD
   * Powered by power adapter with USB-PD capability
   * Powered by computer USB-C Port, data communication is functional
+  * This mode can work without battery attached, see [Older power requirements](#older-power-requirements), below.
   * `POWER_SUPPLY_TYPE=USB_PD`
 * Battery
   * Battery is discharging